gauthamvasan/blog/_posts/Musings/2018-11-18-the-price-of-passion.md

 <blockquote>
     Growth is painful. <br>
     Change is painful. <br>
-    But nothing is as painful as staying stuck somewhere you don't belong.
+    But nothing is as painful as staying stuck somewhere you don't belong.Price of git status

 </blockquote>